Justincisive/Aussienomics/content/posts/how-to-fix-rugby-in-australia.md

 Rugby in Australia is at an all-time low:

 - The Wallabies were knocked out of the Rugby World Cup in the group stages for the first time ever.
-- Dave Rennie -- hired to take the Wallabies to the World Cup -- was sacked several months before the tournament even started, with Eddie Jones parachuted in and then shown the door in less than a year.
+- Dave Rennie -- hired to take the Wallabies to the World Cup -- was sacked several months before the tournament even started, with Eddie Jones parachuted in, [turning it into a clown show](https://www.smh.com.au/sport/rugby-union/it-was-bizarre-the-inside-story-of-eddie-jones-chaotic-second-coming-20231031-p5egc0.html), and then walking out the door in less than a year.
 - The Wallabies haven't won the Bledisloe Cup in 22 years.
 - An Australian Super Rugby club hasn't won a title (or made a grand final) since 2014.
 - The NSW Waratahs' finances are so "perilous" that it may [give up control](https://www.smh.com.au/sport/rugby-union/rugby-australia-to-take-control-of-the-waratahs-in-first-major-centralisation-step-20231006-p5eac8.html) to Rugby Australia (the central body).